Ozark National Scenic Riverways

 The Ozark National Recreation Trail crosses the Riverways north-south, passing Rocky Falls and crossing the Current River at Powder Mill on Highway 106.

 The park headquarters in Van Buren offers a visitor center that is open daily from Memorial Day weekend to Labor Day and weekdays the rest of the year, from 8 am to 4:30 pm.
 From October to April the Visitor Information Center is closed on Federal holidays, too.
 The Alley Spring and Round Spring Visitor Information Centers are open 8 am to 4:30 pm from Memorial Day weekend to Labor Day only.
 There are no fees involved in visiting the Ozark Riverways but all camping, developed and backcountry, costs money.
 Picnic areas are free until you need a reservation.
 That reservation costs money.
 Tours of Round Spring Cave also cost a few bucks.
-As this is 2017 and President Donald Trump has recently slashed the budget of the National Park Service I have no idea what's going to happen to the fees...
+As this is 2020 and President Donald Trump has been continually slashing the budget of every branch of government (except the Executive branch and the Department of Defense) I have no idea what's going to happen to the fees... or the parks.

 Two Rivers, the confluence of the Jacks Fork and Current Rivers